-Admission to Higher Education Institutions is regulated and operated by the Greek Ministry of Education (www.minedu.gov.gr).
+Admission to Higher Education Institutions, and thus in the School, is regulated and operated by the Ministry of Education, Religious Affairs and Sports to which the respective admission applications are submitted. (www.minedu.gov.gr).

 Main university regulations

 The present Internal Regulation of the Aristotle University of Thessaloniki was drawn up by the Senate of the Aristotle University during its meeting no. 2718/5-7-2000, and was approved by the decision of the Ministry of Education and Religious Affairs, Culture and Sports (no. 1.231/B1/425/25-8-2000), published in the Government Gazette 1099/5-9-2000 issue B'.